rstudio/bookdown.org/content/archive/internal/fgabriel1891-literature-review.md

 pinned: false
 ---

-Literature thesis: Building a framework for retrieving information on multispecies interactions from published literature
+Literature thesis: Building a framework for retrieving information on multispecies interactions from published literature [...]
+The generation of new global hypothesis, destined to understand our current global biodiversity crisis, requires a large amount of information.
+Our knowledge in Ecology is principally contained in the form of published articles.
+This global body of literature holds a significant amount of primary data on species distributions and interactions across a large geographical and temporal scale.
+In this literature review, I explore the use of different computational tools ...